DzOlha/OOP_labs/src/main/java/lab2/README.md

 * Origin - the place of origin of the plant.
 * Visual parameters (there must be several) – external parameters: stem color, leaf color, average plant size.
 * Growing tips (should be several) - preferred growing conditions: temperature (in degrees), lighting (light-requiring or not), watering (ml per week).
-* Multiplying - reproduction: leaves, cuttings or seeds.
+* Propagation - reproduction: leaves, cuttings or seeds.

 * #### Name the root element Flower.